Breath Prayer

 Exhale: have mercy on me, a sinner.

 In the span of a single breath the reality of the divinity of Jesus and the abundance of His mercy crashes into reality.
 We need His mercy.
 We need it to heal us and to restore us.
-Just like Bartimaeus, we are sinners.
+Like Bartimaeus, we are sinners.
 There are countless breath prayers.
 Each one is a cry to God to meet us in the essence of our life.
 May the space between our lives and divine truths become entangled and inseparable.
 God be with us.

 Guides for Breath Prayer